mzufferey/omics/index.md

 ##### Cancer-related

+review with a huge list of tools and references: Vlachavas et al. 2021

+A Detailed Catalogue of Multi-Omics Methodologies for Identification of Putative Biomarkers and Causal Molecular Networks in Translational Cancer Research A Detailed Catalogue of Multi-Omics Methodologies for Identification of Putative Biomarkers and Causal Molecular Networks in Translational Cancer

 *Datasets*

 * Fudan University Shanghai Cancer Center (FUSCC) presented comprehensive clinical, genomic, transcriptomic data of 465 primary TNBC19, which is the largest TNBC genomic project to date